pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

     replicas: 1
 ```

-- `spec.pd.mode` is used to enable or disable PD microservices. `"ms"` indicates enabling the PD microservice, while `""` indicates disabling PD microservices.
+- `spec.pd.mode` is used to enable or disable PD microservices. `"ms"` indicates enabling PD microservices, while `""` indicates disabling PD microservices.
-- `spec.pdms.config` is used to configure the PD microservice, and the specific configuration parameters are the same as `spec.pd.config`.
+- `spec.pdms.config` is used to configure PD microservices, and the specific configuration parameters are the same as `spec.pd.config`.
 To get all the parameters that can be configured for PD microservices, see [PD configuration file](https://docs.pingcap.com/tidb/stable/pd-configuration-file).

 #### Enable TiProxy